-We have several couples in our club and some of them like to take their furry children fishing with them.
+We have several couples in our chapter and some of them like to take their furry children fishing with them.
 I tapped Caitlin Bissen and Brian Kruncos for some pictures and tips about bringing dogs in the boat.
 The Bissen’s dog is Elvis, a French bulldog, while the Kruncos’ have a black lab, Samson.
 These are very different breeds: frenchies are not swimmers and can be cold sensitive, whereas labs are water dogs and a sporting breed with a remarkable tolerance for cold and wet weather (if they have any problem it’s with heat).
 Differences in breed aside, I’m told both are good boys.

 So starting with the obvious, it’s good to get them in the boat young.
 Keep the boat very clean–we’re not talking about dirt, but rather hooks and tools.
 Anything that could hurt your buddy, or at least disrupt the smooth handling of fish, should be tucked away in storage.
 It’s helpful to bring along a chew toy or two for the pooch, it keeps them away from those tasty looking bucktails and bulldawgs.
 Labs with their strong retrieving instinct may need to be trained to stay put and not chase the bait on the cast.
 Bring treats to reward good boat behavior.